DRY EYE TREATMENT & IPL

 IPL stands for Intense Pulsed Light.
 We use the E-Eye device — designed specifically for treating meibomian gland dysfunction, not a skin clinic device adapted for eyes.

 It works by delivering gentle pulses of light to the skin around your lower eyelids.
 This targets the underlying inflammation and blocked blood vessels that are stopping your oil glands from working properly.
-Each session takes about 20–30 minutes, it's painless for most people, and there's no downtime — you can drive home straight after.
+Each session takes about 20–30 minutes, it's well tolerated by most people, and there's no downtime — you can drive home straight after.

 The treatment works across four sessions spaced over about three months (Day 1, Day 15, Day 45, Day 75).
 Most patients notice improvement by the third session, and the full course typically provides relief lasting 12–18 months.